Expressive suppression: Psychological consequences

+Expressive Suppression in Adolescents

+While it is thought that the way that a child is parented is crucial in determining whether or not they will develop tendencies to internalize their problems, "...mechanisms linking parental practices to adolescents’ internalizing problems remain poorly understood.
+"A potential pathway connecting parental behaviors to internalizing problems could be through adolescent expressive suppression".
+As children age into adolescents, their brain structure changes in the regions and systems of the brain "that are considered pivotal for the regulation of behavior and emotion, and for the perception and evaluation of risk and reward".
+During adolescence, especially in mid-to-late adolescence, internalizing behavior increases.
+These significant changes can trigger vulnerability in adolescents, leading to mental health problems.

 Link with depression

 Expressive suppression, as an emotion regulation strategy, serves different purposes such as supporting goal pursuits and satisfying hedonic needs.
 Though expressive suppression is considered a weak influence on the experience of emotion, it has other functions.
 Expressive suppression is a goal-oriented strategy that is guided by people's beliefs and potentially by abstract theories about emotion regulation.
 In a 2012 study by Larsen and colleagues, the researchers looked at the positive association between expressive suppression and depressive symptoms among adults and adolescents which are influenced by parental support and peer victimization.
 They found a reciprocal relationship between parental support and depressive symptoms.
 The same was not true for the relationship between peer victimization and depressive symptoms.
 Depressive symptoms followed decreased perception of parental support one year later.
 They found that initial suppression occurred after increases in depressive symptoms one year later, yet depression did not occur after suppression.

 However, in a continuation of their original study, Larsen and colleagues found that this relationship between suppression and depression was reversed.
 Depressive symptoms occurred after the use of suppression, and suppression did not occur after future depressive symptoms.
 The authors of this study support that expressive suppression has physiological, social, and cognitive costs.
 Some evidence says that "depressed people judge their negative emotions as less socially acceptable" than non-depressed people.
 "Appraising one's emotions as unacceptable mediates the relationship between negative emotion intensity and use of suppression".